-Division II - Intermediate Division (4-H age 9-13)

-\Class 3804 Telescope made from kit

-\Class 3805 Telescope made from original design
+- Class 3804 Telescope made from kit - Class 3805 Telescope made from original design - Class 3806 Educational Exhibit a notebook, poster or display

-\Class 3807 Telescope made from kit

-\Class 3808 Telescope made from original design
+- Class 3807 Telescope made from kit - Class 3808 Telescope made from original design - Class 3809 Educational Exhibit a notebook, poster or display

-Project Area - Astronomy

-BUILDING BLOCK ENGINEERING
+BUILDING BLOCK FNGINFFRING

--The BBE exhibit area focuses on using architectural blocks ("Legos") to construct dioramas.
+The BBE exhibit area focuses on using architectural blocks ("Legos") to construct dioramas.
 This project allows youth to explore architectural design in a three-dimensional space.
 The intent for this program is to allow youth to explore the construct and gain knowledge through interaction with a common toy.
 This division is not intended for youth wishing to exhibit constructed kits.
 Kits and non-diorama displays should not be displayed in this division.